LauritzThaulow/fakelargefile/README.md

 ### Intro

-A FakeLargeFile is a file-like object that simulates a very large file while requiring very little memory and being smart about operations.
+A `FakeLargeFile` instance is a file-like object that simulates a very large file while requiring very little memory and being smart about operations.

 ```python
 >>> from fakelargefile import FakeLargeFile, RepeatingSegment